GeoMukkath/NativeBlog/README.md

 ![](https://github.com/GeoMukkath/NativeBlog/blob/main/demo.gif)

 Steps to use Blue Blog:
-1. Clone the reporsitory to your local machine.
+1. Clone the repo to your local machine.
 2. Install dependencies with `npm i`
 3. To run locally use Android/iOS emulator with `npm run android` or `npm run ios`
 4. You can also use expo to run Blue Blogs on your personal device.